 Collisions are an unfortunate hazard of driving a vehicle.
 In Alberta, when a driver is involved in a collision, they have several legal duties under the Traffic Safety Act.
-Generally speaking, a driver must remain on scene and provide assistance and information to other involved persons.
-A driver may even have to provide a written report to police.
+Generally speaking, a driver must remain on the scene and provide assistance and information to other involved persons.
+A driver may even have to provide a written report to the police.

 Basic Legal Duties When Involved in a Collision